Skip to content

 ROI of Facebook Ads

-If your Facebook ads are generating “leads” but not generating clients, you’re not failing at ads.
+If your ROI of Facebook ads are generating “leads” but not generating clients, you’re not failing at ads.
 You’re failing at measurement.

 Most agents obsess over: